PROFILE-Soccer-Torres and Chelsea can say 'we'll always have Barcelona'

 Both relationships had flickering moments of fire and passion but ultimately they were two love affairs doomed to failure.

-In January 2011, amid much fanfare, Chelsea broke the British transfer record by splashing out 50 million pounds ($82.9 million) on Liverpool striker Torres who decided to end his days at Stamford Bridge on Sunday by sealing a two-year loan move to AC Milan.
+In January 2011, Chelsea broke the British transfer record by splashing out 50 million pounds ($77.75 million) on Liverpool striker Torres who ended his days at Stamford Bridge on Saturday when the Londoners announced the loan switch he made to AC Milan in August would become a permanent move on Jan.
+5.

 One of his first goal attempts on his debut for the Londoners, a 20-metre effort against Liverpool that sailed high, wide and not so handsome, was almost a symbol of the trials and tribulations Torres was to endure for the next 3-1/2 years.